xandaschofield/bptf/README.md

-# Bayesian Poisson tensor factorization
+# Locally Private Bayesian Poisson tensor factorization using variational inference.

+Source code from the paper, [A Variational Approach for Efficient, Locally Private Inference of Poisson Factorization Models](https://ppml-workshop.github.io/ppml/papers/63.pdf) by Alexandra Schofield, Aaron Schein, Zhiwei Steven Wu, and Hanna Wallach, in PPML 2019.

-Source code for the paper: [Bayesian Poisson Tensor Factorization for Inferring Multilateral Relations from Sparse Dyadic Event Counts](http://arxiv.org/abs/1506.03493) by Aaron Schein, John Paisley, David M. Blei, and Hanna Wallach, in KDD 2015.
+Derived from the code: [Bayesian Poisson Tensor Factorization for Inferring Multilateral Relations from Sparse Dyadic Event Counts](http://arxiv.org/abs/1506.03493) by Aaron Schein, John Paisley, David M. Blei, and Hanna Wallach, in KDD 2015.

 The MIT License (MIT)

-Copyright (c) 2015 Aaron Schein
+Copyright (c) 2019 Aaron Schein and Alexandra Schofield

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal